hatf0/b.0xcc.pw/content/posts/virtual-virtual-classes/_index.md

 To solve this?
 We just add our DLL to the PE stub, and don't inject it manually.
 Now we're running before `AbstractClassRep::initialize` is called.

-But wait -- we're crashing.
+Unnnnfortunately, we're now crashing.
 It turns out that modifying an engine variable before the engine has even initialized isn't such a good idea.
 Now what?

 ## polyhook & Chill